How to Make a Silky Blanket

-Growing up, I loved the special little blanket that my mother sewed for me by hand.
-I carried it everywhere until it wore away to shreds.
+Growing up, I loved the special little blanket my mother sewed for me by hand, and I carried it everywhere until it wore away to shreds.
 When she made me a new one as an adult, I was thrilled beyond words and slept with it every night…until I had children of my own, one of whom laid claim over my silky blanket.
 I keep vowing to make myself another one, but with all of the blankets I’ve made for my children, I just haven’t had the time!
 Plus, I’m always cuddling one child or nursing another, so I always seem to have a silky at hand anyways.

 Making a silky blanket is a simple process, and without hardly any sewing experience, I was able to throw my first one together.
 Now, over the years, my process has become much more refined, and even though my blankets aren’t riddled with mistakes (that children don’t notice anyways) like they used to be, I still can’t make the intricate patterns and designs that my mother does.